pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

 Conclusion
 ************************************************

-In the first and second part, we have seen how inductive types and families can be used to build initial models, supporting the definition of various interpretations in Agda itself.
+In the first part, we have seen how inductive types and families can be used to build initial models, supporting the definition of various interpretations in Agda itself.

-In the third part, we have seen how, by defining a richly-structured model, we could implement a typed model of the λ-calculus and manipulate binders in the model.
+In the second part, we have seen how, by defining a richly-structured model, we could implement a typed model of the λ-calculus and manipulate binders in the model.